 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Sail Boat This Summer
+Company You Want On Your Boat This Summer

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that pontoon boat application must be done before a boat is put in the waters of Oconomowoc Lake.
+Please remember that sail boat application must be done before a boat is put in the waters of Oconomowoc Lake.

 For many people in Oconomowoc Lake, southeast WI and northern Illinois, summer is all about boating.
 Click here to schedule a ski boat application, so that you can be sure the only guests aboard will be invited ones.